 These are 24 lock up dome tents with two twin beds and an electric light.
 The tents make use of shared ablutions.

-Victoria Falls Waterfront · Safari lodges
+Victoria Falls Waterfront · Safari lodge

 The 'Adventure Village' – a cluster of 3m x 3m Bow tents built on raised platforms, each with a small deck in front – are strategically placed in the shady extensively lawned complex away from the chalets.
 Each tent is equipped with 2 x single beds, electric light, fan and shared ablution blocks with the campsite.
 This village accommodates 48 guests in 24 tents.